hetu2344/comp4350-g07/README.md

 When I click the "Logout" button
 Then the system should log me out
 And I should be redirected to the login page

+### Title - 1d - Adding new user

+**Description**:

+As a restaurant owner or manager, I want to register my restaurant staff to application so that they can access the features and make restaurant run efficiently.

+* Priority: High
+* Time: 2 days

+**Acceptance Criteria**:

+**Scenario**: Successful Staff Registration

+Given I am a restaurant owner or manager
+And I am on the Staff Management page
+When I enter the staff member’s details (name, email, role) And I click the "Register" button
+Then the system should create a staff account
+And the staff member should receive an email with login credentials

+### Title - 1e - User Role Management

+**Description**:

+As a restaurant owner, I want to modify the roles of my restaurant staff so that I can efficiently manage my employees.

+* Priority: High
+* Time: 1 day

+**Acceptance Criteria**:

+**Scenario**: Successfully Modify a Staff Member’s Role

+Given I am a restaurant owner
+And I am on the Staff Management page
+When I select a staff member and change their role (e.g., from Employee to Manager) And I click the "Save Changes" button
+Then the system should update their role
+And the staff member should receive a notification about their updated permissions

+### Title - 1f - Removing user from the application

+**Description**:

+As a restaurant owner, I want to remove staff from the application, so that my restaurant's data is secure and not accessed by an unauthorized user.

+* Priority: High
+* Time: 1 day

+**Acceptance Criteria**:

+**Scenario**: Successfully Remove a Staff Member

+Given I am a restaurant owner
+And I am on the Staff Management page
+When I select a staff member and click the "Remove" button Then the system should revoke their access to the application And the staff member should no longer be able to log in